 Though an accident, the then-twelve-year-olds feared they’d be held responsible and vowed never to tell.
 But someone else was there that day… watching.
 And now, that someone is ready to exact murderous revenge on prom night…

 According to director Paul Lynch in the documentary Going to Pieces: The Rise and Fall of the Slasher Film (2006), he was having difficulty securing financing until Jamie Lee Curtis signed on.

 Once the film was shot, Paramount expressed interest in distributing the movie.
-However, they only wanted to open it in 300 theaters whereas Avco Embassy Pictures offered to release it in 1200 theaters.
-As a result Avco released Prom Night. and Paramount released another independent slasher film… Friday the 13th.
+However, they only wanted to open it in 300 movie houses whereas Avco Embassy Pictures offered to release it in 1200 theaters.
+As a result, Avco released Prom Night. and Paramount released another independent slasher film in 1980… Friday the 13th.

 “A lot of people don’t like Prom Night because it’s slow and not very wet with grue, and I’d like to say they’re WRONG!
 But my inner-Buddha democratic self will not allow it.
 For Vegan Voorhees, it doesn’t get better than disco NRG, an axe-wielding killer and Jamie Lee f*cking Curtis – what more could there be!?”
 Vegan Voorhees

 Buy Blu-ray: Amazon.com